 The Adventure Begins When Everything Goes Wrong

-Rebuilt Was Born
+The Built Man Was Born